 If you don’t use emails to show off your work to subscribers, you’re missing out.

-We also add a newsletter subscription page where website visitors can sign up.
+I also add a newsletter subscription page where website visitors can sign up.

 The beauty of this email marketing system is that you don’t have to worry about creating emails.